pauljickling/notes/oop/polymorphism.md

-## Problem

-Describe and give an example of each of the following type of polymorphism:

-- Ad-hoc polymorphism
-- Parametric Polymorphism
-- Subtype Polymorphism
+# Polymorphism

+Polymorphism is the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.

-## Types of
+## Types of Polymorphism

 ### Ad-Hoc Polymorphism